 - Lettuce – Lettuces aren’t technically toxic to dogs, but most will cause diarrhea.
 And lettuces – especially iceberg – don’t really provide any nutritional value anyway, so just skip them.

-- Tomatoes – Tomatoes (which are technically a fruit) are not going to sicken your dog in small quantities, but they’re really acidic, and too many will likely upset your pup’s tummy.
-Additionally, tomatoes require caution, as all green portions of the plant – including the stem – are toxic.
+- Tomatoes – Ripe tomatoes (which are technically a fruit) are not going to sicken your dog in small quantities, but they’re really acidic, and too many will likely upset your pup’s tummy.
+Additionally, tomatoes require caution, as all green portions of tomato plants – including the stem – are toxic.

 Note that some dogs have more vegetable-friendly palates than others, so don’t feel bad if your dog politely declines the greens and roots you offer.
-As long as your dog eats a nutritionally balanced food that meets the AAFCO guidelines for her life stage, she won’t need any extra vegetables.
+As long as your dog eats a nutritionally balanced food that meets the AAFCO guidelines for her life stage, she won’t need any extra vegetables in her daily diet.

 Excited about the idea of cooking up fresh veggies for your pup?
 You may want to consider grabbing a dog cookbook for more recipe inspiration!